bangbangcon/bangbangcon.github.io/speakers.md

 **It's alive....
 IT'S ALIVE!!!
 Braitenberg Vehicles!
 (Have you ever seen an AI like this??!!)**

-"AI has been getting more and more complex.
+AI has been getting more and more complex.
 Surrounded by chess robots, self-driving cars, and now Large Language Models, we begin to ask ourselves: what does it take for a machine to behave like a human?
 Does it take millions of parameters?
 Mountains of training data?

 None of the above!
 Introducing...
 Braitenberg Vehicles!
 These are simple, human-like robots that are made only of a couple of sensors and motors.
-In this talk, I will convince you that these simple components are enough to show human-like behavior, and we will get to see some Braitenberg Vehicles in action using a Braitenberg Vehicles Simulator I made!"
+In this talk, I will convince you that these simple components are enough to show human-like behavior, and we will get to see some Braitenberg Vehicles in action using a Braitenberg Vehicles Simulator I made!

 **Devon** is a student at Harvey Mudd College studying computer science and mathematics.
-Outside of computer science, they also like to write musical theater!
+Outside of computer science, they also like to write musical theater and make educational videos on their YouTube channel, [CS Professor of Fun](https://www.youtube.com/@CSProfessorofFun/videos)!

 ---